 Pilanesberg is one of the largest volcanic and Alkaline Ring Complexes of its kind in the world.
 Its rare rock types and structure make it a unique geological feature.

 The early presence of man can be seen in the numerous Stone and Iron Age sites that are scattered throughout the park.

 The Pilanesberg Game Reserve exists within the transition zone between the dry Kalahari and wetter Lowveld vegetation, commonly referred to as "Bushveld".
 Unlike any other large park, unique overlaps of mammals, birds and vegetation occur because of this transition zone.

-- nestles at the Gateway to the Pilanesberg.
+Manyane Resort - nestles at the Gateway to the Pilanesberg.
 Set in unspoilt natural surroundings are thatched African-style chalets studded in a tapestry of indigenous flora.
-Bakgatla Resort

-- offers unsurpassed accommodation in the heart of the African bush and has earned a reputation as being one of the most luxurious in Africa.
-Bakubung Bush Lodge
+Tshukudu Bush Lodge - offers unsurpassed accommodation in the heart of the African bush and has earned a reputation as being one of the most luxurious in Africa.

-- surrounds a hippo pool and offers you comfort and tranquility only minutes away from Sun City.
-Kwa Maritane Lodge
+Bakubung Bush Lodge - surrounds a hippo pool and offers you comfort and tranquility only minutes away from Sun City.

 An abundance of wild life proliferate in 580 km of diverse and arresting bushveld terrain.
 The Pilanesberg Game Reserve is home to healthy populations of lion, leopard, black and white rhino, elephant and buffalo - Africa's "Big Five".

 A wide variety of rare and common species exist with endemic species like the nocturnal brown hyaena, the fleet-footed cheetah, the majestic sable, as well as giraffe, zebra, hippo and crocodile, to mention but a few.